cs161-staff/textbook/principles/principles.md

 that _relies_ on security through obscurity, and you should probably be skeptical about claims that keeping the source code secret makes the system significantly more secure.

+As such, you should never rely on obscurity as part of your security.
+Always assume that the attacker knows every detail about the system that you are working with (including its algorithms, hardware, defenses, etc.)

+## Use fail-safe defaults.

+Choose default settings that "fail safe", balancing security with usability when a system goes down.
+When we get to firewalls, you will learn about default-deny polices, which start by denying all access, then allowing only those which have been explicitly permitted.
+Ensure that if the security mechanisms fail or crash, they will default to secure behavior, not to insecure behavior.

+For example, firewalls must explicitly decide to forward a given packet or else the packet is lost (dropped).
+If a firewall suffers a failure, no packets will be forwarded.
+Thus, a firewall fails safe.
+This is good for security.
+It would be much more dangerous if it had fail-open behavior, since then all an attacker would need to do is wait for the firewall to crash (or induce a crash) and then the fort is wide open.

 ## Design security in from the start.